ericdhitchens/Designing_a_Mock_Twitter_Database_in_MySQL/README.md

 ### The tweets table

 The table assumes that the number of likes, comments, and retweets on each tweet will be updated either through database triggers or from other automation on the client or back end software.
-They are merely listed here for the convenience of anyone accessing the database and could be omitted and derived with SELECT statements instead if desired.
+They are merely listed here for the convenience of anyone accessing the database and could be omitted and derived with SELECT statements instead, if desired.
 A discussion of the database triggers is included in its own section below.

 The clear limitation of this table is that it does not allow for retweets.
 This is because when a user retweets a tweet on Twitter, the tweet appears on the user’s profile with the same appearance and engagement statistics as the original poster’s (OP).